 • 10.1.2.0/24 → interface C

-When a packet arrives for 10.1.2.5, you need the most specific match, not just any match.
+When a packet arrives for 10.1.2.5, you need the most specific match.
 Hash tables can’t do this.
 You need a tree.

 Network cards implement radix trees in hardware for line-rate performance.
-We’re talking about a 1960s data structure (Fredkin’s original trie paper) still winning today.
+We’re talking about a data structure from 1960, published by Fredkin before the internet existed, now routing the internet’s traffic.

 But radix trees didn’t stay in networking.
 They migrated into places you’d never expect.